rust-lang/infra-team/policies/broken-nightlies.md

 ## Which nightly will be rolled back

-* A nightly can be rolled back if it contains destructive code, for example if the included compiler deletes all the users files.
+A nightly can only be rolled back in the following cases:

+* If it contains destructive code, for example if the included compiler deletes all the users files.
-* A nightly can be rolled back if an infra problem caused it to be broken for a big percentage of users on any Tier 1 platform.
+* If an infra problem caused it to be broken for a big percentage of users on any Tier 1 platform.
 Issues affecting only lower tier platforms are not worthy of a roll back, since we don't guarantee working builds for those platforms anyway.

-* A nightly will **not** be rolled back if it's broken by a critical compiler
+A nightly will **not** be rolled back if it's broken by a critical compiler
 bug: those bugs are supposed to be caught by CI, and nightly can have compiler regressions anyway.
 There are no exceptions the policy, even if big projects are broken because of this.

 ## What are we going to fix